 4. Contributory negligence, Court may reduce plaintiff’s damages

-(1) Whenever in any claim for damages founded on an allegation of negligence the Court is satisfied that the defendant was guilty of an act of negligence conducing to the happening of the event which caused the damage then notwithstanding that the plaintiff had the last opportunity of avoiding or could by the exercise of reasonable care, have avoided the consequences of the defendant’s act or might otherwise be held guilty of contributory negligence, the defendant shall not for that reason be entitled to judgment, but the Court shall reduce the damages which would be recoverable by the plaintiff if the happening of the event which caused the damage had been solely due to the negligence of the defendant to such extent as the Court thinks just in accordance with the degree of negligence attributable to the plaintiff:
+(1) Whenever in any claim for damages founded on an allegation of negligence the Court is satisfied that the defendant was guilty of an act of negligence conducing to the happening of the event which caused the damage then notwithstanding that the plaintiff had the last opportunity of avoiding or could by the exercise of reasonable care, have avoided the consequences of the defendant’s act or might otherwise be held guilty of contributory negligence, the defendant shall not for that reason be entitled to judgment, but the Court shall reduce the damages which would be recoverable by the plaintiff if the happening of the event which caused the damage had been solely due to the negligence of the defendant to such extent as the Court thinks just in accordance with the degree of negligence attributable to the plaintiff.

-Provided that —

-(a) this subsection shall not operate to defeat any defence arising under a contract;
+(1A) Subsection (1) shall not operate to defeat any defence arising under a contract.

-(b) where any contract or enactment providing for the limitation of liability is applicable to the claim the amount of damages recoverable by virtue of this subsection shall not exceed the maximum limit applicable.
+(1B) Where any contract or enactment providing for the limitation of liability is applicable to the claim the amount of damages recoverable by virtue of subsection (1) shall not exceed the maximum limit applicable.

-(2) The provisions of the preceding subsection shall apply to actions brought —
+(2) The provisions of subsection (1) shall apply to actions brought —

 (a) under the Fatal Accidents Act; or